helix-foundation/currency/contracts/governance/README.md

 ##### support
 Arguments:
   - `_prop` (address) - the proposal to support
-  - `_lockupGenerations` (uint256[]) - an array of the different generations the voter
-    has locked up tokens, used to calculate voting power

 The `support` method allows currency holders to indicate their support for a proposal.
 The caller's voting power (see `VotingPower` but is approximately understood as their balance at the end of the last generation) is added to the total supporting stake for the proposal.
 The support is not withdrawn from the user's balance and is not locked up.
-The balance snapshot will suffice, see `GenerationStore` (in the [currency](../currency/README.md) section) for more detail.

-If this causes the proposal to reach the 30% threshold of total voting power required for a vote, this function emits SupportThresholdReached, indicating that deployProposalVoting is ready to be called.
+If this causes the proposal to reach the 30% threshold of total voting power required for a vote, this function emits `SupportThresholdReached`, indicating that `deployProposalVoting` is ready to be called.

 ###### Security Notes
   - Can only be called during the staking period.